DataDog/integrations-extras/tidb/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

+> It is possible to use the `metrics` configuration option to collect additional metrics from a TiDB cluster.

 ### Events

 TiDB check does not include any events.